Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-1/ch3-nodes-topics-publishers-subscribers.md

 # Chapter 3: Nodes, Topics, Publishers & Subscribers

-## Summary
-This chapter delves deep into the publish-subscribe communication pattern in ROS 2, covering the creation and management of nodes, topics, publishers, and subscribers.

 ## Learning Objectives
 By the end of this chapter, you will be able to: